FIWARE/tutorials.Step-by-Step/docs/edge-computing.md

 };
 ```

-There are two steps to register an operator in Fogflow.
+The following steps are required to register an operator in Fogflow.

 1.  **Register an Operator** to define what would be the name of Operator and what input parameters it would need.
 The
     following picture shows the list of all registered operators.